Decompile PYC and PYO bytecode, RPYC compiled Ren'Py scripts, and extract RPA archives.

 PYO files were compiled with Python's -O optimization flag, removing assert statements.
 In Python 3.5+, PYO files were replaced by PYC files with opt-1 or opt-2 suffixes.
 Both can be decompiled by this tool.

-This tool uses uncompyle6 which supports Python bytecode from versions 2.1 through 3.8.
+This tool supports Python bytecode from versions 2.1 through 3.8.
 The decompiler automatically detects the Python version from the magic number in the PYC file header.